Artist-dk/NodeServer/README.md

 ## Usage

-1. Run the application: `npm start`
+1. Run the application: `nodemon server.js`
 2. Access the application in your web browser: `http://localhost:3000`